-Knee replacement surgery is a painful procedure that takes months to recover from.
+Knee replacement surgery is a painful procedure that takes months of recovery.
 Over the course of a year, 47 people had to undergo that ordeal twice for no reason.

 The Tran Case

-Generally speaking, it’s a bad idea to have family members interpreting for patients, much less to rely on a child in distress to translate the information her parents need to make decisions about her care.
+Generally speaking, it’s a bad idea to have family members interpreting for patients.
+What’s even worse?
+Relying on a child in distress to translate the information her parents need to make decisions about her care.

-Additionally, when the girl was originally discharged from the hospital after being dosed with the drug that would kill her, none of the discharge instructions were translated into Vietnamese.
+Additionally, when the girl was initially discharged from the hospital after being dosed with the drug that would kill her, none of the discharge instructions were translated into Vietnamese.